intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Data Metamodel.md

 - __Repository__ - The best storage solution for each dataset depends on characteristics such as cost, mutability, scale, and velocity.

-- __Content__ - The content model separates data elements to leverage storage technologies, and to produce and retrieve data for intended applications with high cohesion and low coupling.
+- __Content__ - The content model (schema and data element separation) should be tailored to the storage technology, and the data access requirements of the intended applications.

 Accordingly all data from devices are ingested and stored in three technologically differentiated repositories (**streaming**, **analytics**, **reporting**), and combined through joins with more static datasets in two secondary repositories (**reference**, **system**).